pabbanihanthkumarpab/awstask/README.md

 6) Please read the directions/prompts that are printed on the screen carefully.
 7) For the 1st time deployment , it takes little time .
 Please be patient and follow the logs printed on the screen

-8) Here starts the actual installation , run the below command and give the inputs according to the prompts .
+8) Here starts the actual deployment , run the below command and give the inputs according to the prompts .
    Sample inputs are also provided below .

    command: